unhackathon/website/springboard-projects/chrome-extension.md

 First off, you’ll notice that if you navigate to Google and open the console, you’ll see the words
-“Hello.
-This message was sent from scripts/inject.js” when it finishes loading.
+`Hello.
+This message was sent from scripts/inject.js` when it finishes loading.
 This exists in “scripts/inject.js”, and proves to us that Chrome is injecting this javascript into every webpage we visit.
 Neat, huh?
 (We'll add other websites next.)